 P.E. will be on Friday this year so please ensure children attend school wearing their P.E. kits.
 For P.E. children need to bring suitable clothing for the British weather as we will attempt to be outside providing it is not raining heavily.
 Tracksuit bottoms and fleeces can be worn.
 Please refer to the school email for a full list of clothing options.
 Can I please also ask that children bring suitable footwear in for sports.

 Early morning work begins at 08:30 each day and will be spent on tasks that the children have needed further support with.
 This could be arithmetic or grammar related.
 Therefore, I would encourage the children getting in to school on time, to ensure they do not miss any learning.

 If you have any questions, please feel free to see me at 8:30 or at home time.
-Alternatively, you can contact me via an email to school.
+Alternatively, you can contact me via an email to school or on Class Dojo.

 In the afternoon sessions:

 PSHE – VIPs